Dhghomon/easy_rust/README.md

 But the types are not called ```float```, they are called ```f32``` and ```f64```.
 It is the same as integers: the number after ```f``` shows the number of bits.
 If you don't write the type, Rust will choose ```f64```.

 Of course, only floats of the same type can be used together.
+So you can't add an f32 to an f64.

 ```rust
 fn main() {